-HSBC Bank (Mauritius) Limited ("the Bank") was incorporated in Mauritius on 27 April 2006 (Company number: 62412) and the Bank was granted its banking licence under section 7 of the Mauritian Banking Act 2004 by the Bank of Mauritius ("BoM") on 08 June 2006.
+HSBC Bank (Mauritius) Limited ("the Bank") was incorporated in Mauritius on 27 April 2006 (Company number: 62412) and was granted its banking licence under section 7 of the Mauritian Banking Act 2004 by the Bank of Mauritius ("BoM") on 08 June 2006 and started its operations on 01 August 2006.
 The Bank's registered office is HSBC Centre, 18 CyberCity, Ebène, Mauritius.
 The Bank is primarily involved in commercial and global business banking.

 The Bank is a wholly owned subsidiary of The Hongkong and Shanghai Banking Corporation Limited, a company incorporated in Hong Kong.
 HSBC Holdings plc, a company incorporated in England is the ultimate holding company.
-The Bank started its operations on 01 August 2006.

-The directors are pleased to present the annual report of HSBC Bank (Mauritius) Limited ("the Bank") for the year ended 31 December 2019.
+The directors are pleased to present the annual report of HSBC Bank (Mauritius) Limited for the year ended 31 December 2020.

-The financial statements on pages 66 to 154 have been prepared in accordance with International Financial Reporting Standards ("IFRS") and in compliance with the requirements of the Mauritian Companies Act 2001, the Mauritian Banking Act 2004 and the regulations and guidelines issued by the Bank of Mauritius.
+The financial statements on pages 70 to 158 have been prepared in accordance with International Financial Reporting Standards ("IFRS") and in compliance with the requirements of the Mauritian Companies Act 2001, the Mauritian Banking Act 2004 and the regulations and guidelines issued by the Bank of Mauritius.